vaibhav313148/news-application/README.md

-# WebTV
+# news-application

-**WebTV** is a web-based platform for streaming TV shows and movies.
+**news-application** is a web-based platform for streaming TV shows and movies.
 This project allows users to browse, stream, and manage their content preferences.

 ## Features